 Interview:

-How do you create well thought-out internal communication (IC) that really resonates?
-In this interview, communications consultant and organisational developer Ulrike Führmann explains the role of IC in a company and why it should be aligned with four key stakeholder groups.
-As a systemic coach, she also shows how this approach helps to create sustainable and effective internal communication.
+How can you achieve well-thought-out internal communication (IC) that really resonates?
+In this interview, communications consultant and organisational developer Ulrike Führmann explains the role that internal communication plays within a company and why it should be tailored to four key stakeholder groups.
+As a systemic coach, she also demonstrates how this approach helps to shape sustainable and effective internal communication.

 As a consultant, you have insights into various organisations: in your experience, how important is internal communication within companies?

-Ulrike Führmann: I perceive the importance to vary greatly.
-I cannot confirm across the board the view prevalent in the community that internal communication has become significantly more important since the coronavirus pandemic.
-When I am approached by clients as an external consultant, the company is already aware of the importance of internal communication – or at least the person commissioning the work is.
-However, this is not necessarily reflected in the budgets.
+Ulrike Führmann: I find that the importance varies greatly.
+I cannot generally confirm the view widely held within the community that internal communication has become significantly more important since the COVID-19 pandemic.
+When I’m approached by clients as an external consultant, the company – or at least the person commissioning the work – is already well aware of the importance of internal communication.
+However, this isn’t necessarily reflected in the budgets.
 I still see a great deal of financial pressure in this area.
-But I don’t think large budgets are necessary at all.
-There are many ways to communicate effectively internally.
-A communication strategy, for example, is very helpful in this regard.
+But I don’t think you need huge budgets at all.
+There are plenty of ways to communicate effectively internally.
+A communication strategy, for example, is a great help here.

-In your experience, where is internal communication anchored within a company?
+In your experience, where is internal communication situated within a company?

 Ulrike Führmann: That varies from company to company.
-It is often situated alongside external communication under the umbrella of corporate communications.
-Meanwhile, the merging of the two disciplines is also on the rise.
-However, I find this practice suboptimal, as there are major differences in the target and reference groups and the impact that communication aims to achieve.
-Time and again, I also come across companies that are setting up an internal communications department and placing it directly as a staff function under senior management.
+It is often situated alongside external communications under the umbrella of corporate communications.
+Meanwhile, the two disciplines are increasingly merging.
+However, I find this practice suboptimal, as there are major differences in the target and stakeholder groups and in the impact that communication aims to achieve.
+Time and again, I also come across companies that are setting up an internal communications department and placing it directly as a staff function reporting to senior management.
 A good approach – in my view.
-Coordination with management is then streamlined.
-I also consider the link to corporate development to be sensible, as goals and strategy can be effectively communicated internally from there.
-And another approach I favour: as I view internal communication as a key lever for organisational development, I find it particularly useful if it is also situated within this department – provided one exists.
+Coordination with senior management is then streamlined.
+I also consider the link to corporate development to be sensible, as this allows objectives and strategy to be effectively communicated internally.
+And here’s another approach I favour: as I see internal communication as a key driver of organisational development, I find it particularly useful when it is also housed within that department – provided one exists.

-What are the expectations placed on internal communication?
-Has that changed?
+What are the expectations placed on internal communications?
+Have these changed?

 Ulrike Führmann: When it comes to expectations, I like to look at four aspects: